Ozark Raceway Park General Rules

 - Autostart will be activated when both drivers have lit their pre stage bulbs.
 When either one of the drivers light their stage bulb, a timer in the computer will begin counting down.
-The un-staged driver will have 7 seconds to fully stage their car.
+The un-staged driver will have 7 seconds on a Pro Tree to fully stage their car.
 There will be 10 seconds allowed to fully stage on a Sportsman Tree.
-Failing to stage the car within the 7 seconds will result in a disqualification (red light) of that driver.
+Failing to stage the car within the 7 or 10 seconds will result in a disqualification (red light) of that driver.

 - Deep Staging is allowed for Pro Tree Shoot Out Racing only, but not necessarily recommended.
 It is always the driver’s responsibility to stage the vehicle prior to the tree being activated.
 Drivers must be prepared to leave once the final stage bulb is lit.
 Deep Staging means the racer has pulled in far enough to turn the pre-stage bulb off.